john-b-yang/blog-website/pages/mnist-detection.md

 ##### Part 2: MNIST Data Organization

+With the following code, we load in the data, take the first 5000 data points, and randomly separate them into testing and training sets of images and labels.
+We perform some type-casting to make data manipulation a bit easier.

 <pre class="inline-block prettyprint lang-py" style="background-color: rgb(236, 243, 249);border: none;border-radius: 10px;padding: 15px;">
 mndata = MNIST('/Users/johnyang/Desktop/')
 mnist_images, mnist_labels = mndata.load_testing()